MacawNL/MvvmQuickCross/Readme.md

 1. In Visual Studio, create a new solution with an application project for the platform (Windows Store, Windows Phone, Android, iOS) that you are most productive with.
 Add a class library project for that platform to the solution.
 Reference the class library from the application project.

+	**Note for Android:** Set the API level to 12 (Android 3.1) or higher in the Project properties for both projects.
+This is needed to support the Fragment view type.
+You can target lower API versions by either using the [Android Support Library](http://developer.android.com/tools/support-library/index.html) (which is supported in Xamarin) or by removing the Fragment view base class and template from the MvvmQuickCross folder in your application project.

+	**Note for Windows Phone:** Select Windows Phone OS 8.0 or higher.

 2. Install the [MvvmQuickCross NuGet package](http://nuget.org/packages/mvvmquickcross)

 	The available MvvmQuickCross commands are now displayed in the package manager console.